neilmillard/prowler-lambda-manager/README.md

 <a name="pr_builder"></a>deployment_scripts/release_terraform_pr.py
 This script has several functions.
 It performs the following tasks:

-1. Clone platsec terraform repo.
+1. Clone terraform repo.
 2. Check out a new branch in the repo.
 3. In terraform variables file for the environment:
     * update python_runtime variable.
     * replace artifact version numbers with those of the latest tag.
 4. Commits & pushes the changes.
-5. Creates a new PR in the platsec terraform repo.
+5. Creates a new PR in the terraform repo.

 ### Tagging